 It is notable that the A7R II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M6 lacks such a headphone port.

-Both the M6 and the A7R II have been discontinued, but can regularly be found used on eBay.
+Both the M6 and the A7R II have been discontinued, but can regularly be found used on ebay.
 The A7R II was replaced by the Sony Alpha A7R III, while the M6 was followed by the Canon M6 Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M6 Manual (free pdf) or the online Sony A7R II Manual.
+Further information on the features and operation of the M6 and A7R II can be found, respectively, in the Canon M6 Manual (free pdf) or the online Sony A7R II Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon M6 or the Sony A7R II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.